arokem/boot-camps/INTRODUCTION.md

 *"This is the Unix philosophy: Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface."* -- Doug Mcllroy (via [Wikipedia](http://en.wikipedia.org/wiki/Unix_philosophy))

-- Git : Version control or time travel made easy.
+- Git : Version control, or time travel made easy.

 # Day 2 - programming